-In October 2011, the Company issues 80,000 shares of common stock to its independent directors as compensation for services performed through September 30, 2011.
-The shares were issued based on an exemption from registration under Rule 4(6) of the Securities Act of 1933, as amended.
-Each independent director is an accredited investor with access to information regarding the Company by virtue of their position on the board of directors.
+In March of 2012, the Company issued 12,000 shares of common stock to a consultant for services due to the consultant during the quarter ending March 31, 2012.
+The shares were issued based on an exemption from registration under 4(6) of the Securities Act of 1933, as amended.

-In October 2011, the Company issued 187,500 shares of common stock to executive officers of the Company.
-The shares were issued for services rendered through June 30, 2011 and were issued based on an exemption from registration under Rule 4(6) of the Securities Act of 1933, as amended.
+In January 2012, the Company issued 25,000 shares of common stock to executive officers of the Company.
+The shares were issued for services rendered through December 31, 2011 and were issued based on an exemption from registration under Rule 4(6) of the Securities Act of 1933, as amended.
 Each employee is an accredited investor with access to information regarding the Company by virtue of their position with the Company.

-In December 2011, the Company issued 125,000 shares of common stock to consultant as payment in lieu of cash due under the terms of the consulting agreement.
-The shares were issued for services rendered as full and complete payment of all amounts due under the consulting agreement.
-The shares were issued based on an exemption from registration under Rule 4(6) of the Securities Act of 1933, as amended.
-The consultant is an accredited investor.
+In January 2012, the Company issued 12,500 shares of common stock to employees of the Company.
+The shares were issued for services rendered through December 2011 and were issued based on an exemption from registration under 4(6) of the Securities Act of 1933, as amended.